 Step 2: Search for Geocaches near you.

-Select the cache that appeals to you and go for it!
+There are many geocache types so select the cache that appeals to you and go for it!

 Step 3: Seek a cache.

 Enter the coordinates of the geocache into your preferred GPS device, or simply download the free mobile app.
-While both do the trick of pointing you toward your coordinates, the app does have some fun features like compass view.
+While both do the trick of pointing you toward your coordinates, the app does have some fun features like a compass view.
 Your GPS will take you within about 30 feet of your destination, and then it is up to you to figure out the rest.